Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Introduction

-To develop our framework, we draw inspiration from psychological and philosophical research in the field of \textit{theory-theory}~\cite{Morton1980-MORFOM-2}: The study of how humans model the outside world for the purpose of generalizing, understanding and explaining phenomena (\Cref{sec:faithfulness}).
-Research in this area points to \textit{biases}, or \textit{habits}, that a human explainee commonly exhibits when leveraging prior knowledge in comprehending explanations of behavior.
+Research in this area additionally points to \textit{biases}, or \textit{habits}, that a human explainee commonly exhibits when leveraging prior knowledge in comprehending explanations of behavior.
 One of these habits is to understand non-human processes by drawing analogies to human behavior (\Cref{sec:anthropomorphism-intent}).
-This makes the area of \textit{theory of mind} and \textit{folk psychology}, the study of how humans model human behavior, relevant to describe the function of AI explanations and how explainees comprehend them (\Cref{subsec:folk-concepts}).
-We apply this framework to the XAI literature (\Cref{sec:analysis-xai-methods}), and find that many XAI mechanisms can be aligned with folk concepts of behavior---i.e., how humans conceptualize behavior.
-We analyze the formal techniques from a social perspective and infer whether the communicated information matches how it is comprehended.
+This makes the area of \textit{theory of mind} and \textit{folk psychology}, the study of how humans model human behavior, relevant to characterize humans' understanding of AI explanations and AI behavior \cite{miller19-social}.
+In \Cref{subsec:folk-concepts} we investigate how folk concepts of behavior can help us to construct causal explanations of behavior.

-We discern two distinct perspectives on explanation: (1) The \textit{formal mechanism} of the explanation: The mode by which information about the AI is derived and communicated; (2) the \textit{function} of the explanation: The outcome of the process, i.e. what the explainee comprehends about the AI as a result of being explained.
-This work reasons about the latter, and investigates what may cause it to be misaligned with the former.
+We apply this framework to the XAI literature (\Cref{sec:analysis-xai-methods}), and find that many XAI mechanisms can be aligned with these folk concepts of behavior.
+This lets us identify what different XAI methods are \textit{missing} which could potentially increase their ability to communicate information successfully.
+We do this by observing what the explanation method fails to communicate among the causal explanatory narrative in \Cref{fig:teaser}.
+The missing component is in danger of being incorrectly speculated upon by the explainee, which can cause the explainee to misunderstand the explanation.